Lauren Mayhew

-Lauren Mayhew is an American singer, actress and former ring announcer for ECW.
+Lauren Mayhew is an American singer, actress and former ring announcer for WWE's ECW brand.

 Life and career

 Mayhew was born to David Mayhew, an orthopaedic surgeon and Sharon Mayhew, a nurse.
 She has a sister named Briana.
 At the age of 8, she starred in the PBS series, The Reppies.
 At the age of 9 she was a finalist in the national Wilhemnia contest.
 A judge, Marilyn Zitner, who was a manager in New York, signed her.
 She booked the role of Marah Lewis on Guiding Light.

-Lauren took a break from acting and signed with Sony Records to be part of the group PYT, a girl group composed of Mayhew and three of her childhood friends.
-PYT went on to release an album and tour with Destiny's Child, 'N Sync, and Britney Spears.
-Lauren performed at the preshow for the Super Bowl, and has been featured in numerous magazines with PYT.
+Mayhew took a break from acting and signed with Sony Records to be part of the group PYT, a girl group composed of Mayhew and three of her childhood friends.
+PYT went on to release an album and tour with Destiny's Child, NSYNC, and Britney Spears.
+Mayhew performed at the preshow for the Super Bowl, and has been featured in numerous magazines with PYT.
 She has also appeared in music videos with Mandy Moore, Faith Hill, and two of her own music videos with PYT.
 After PYT broke up, she joined her former bandmate Lydia Bell in a new group called "Turning Point".

-In her feature film debut, New Line Cinema's Raise Your Voice, Lauren starred as Hilary Duff's arch-rival "Robin," where she played the role of a cynical and malicious diva.
+In her feature film debut, New Line Cinema's Raise Your Voice, Mayhew starred as Hilary Duff's arch-rival "Robin," where she played the role of a cynical and malicious diva.
 She later appeared in the direct-to-video movie American Pie Presents: Band Camp as Arianna.
 She has also guest starred on such shows as: CSI: Crime Scene Investigation, CSI: Miami, Law & Order, Joan of Arcadia, Medical Investigation, and had a recurring role for one season on NBC's drama American Dreams and Showtime's Dexter.

-Lauren is involved with The Alliance for Eating Disorders Awareness, a charitable organization in helping to prevent against eating disorders.
+Mayhew is involved with The Alliance for Eating Disorders Awareness, a charitable organization in helping to prevent against eating disorders.
 Currently, she has released singles, "Renegade" through Tipsy Records and "Don't Cry" through Artists Intelligence Agency.
 She graduated from UCLA in Los Angeles.